mmistakes/so-simple-theme/theme-setup.md

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License]({{ site.url }}/LICENSE) version 2 or later.
-So feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.
+So feel free to to modify this theme to suit your needs.

 If you'd like to give me credit somewhere on your blog or tweet a shout out to [@mmistakes](https://twitter.com/mmistakes), that would be pretty sweet.

-[^1]: Used to generate absolute urls in *sitemap.xml*, *feed.xml*, and for canonical urls in *head.html*.
+[^1]: Used to generate absolute urls in `sitemap.xml`, `feed.xml`, and for canonical urls in `head.html`.
 Don't include a trailing `/` in your base url ie: http://mademistakes.com.
-When developing locally remove or comment out this line so local CSS, JS, and image assets are used.
+When developing locally I suggest using http://localhost:4000 or whatever server you're using to properly load the theme's stylesheet, scripts, and image assets.
+If you leave this variable blank all links will resolve correctly except those pointing home.